-The proposed bill aims to enhance consumer protections against financial fraud, particularly concerning vulnerable adults and individual account owners.
-It amends existing laws to require financial institutions to immediately notify the relevant departments when they suspect financial exploitation or fraud.
-Specifically, the bill mandates that financial institutions place an internal flag on accounts when there is a reasonable belief that financial exploitation or fraud may have occurred, is being attempted, or has been attempted.
-This internal flagging system is designed to alert employees about potential risks without imposing a legal obligation to withhold funds or refuse transactions.
+The bill aims to enhance consumer protections against financial fraud, particularly for vulnerable adults and individual account owners.
+It amends existing laws to require financial institutions to immediately notify the department and the department of financial institutions if they suspect financial exploitation or fraud.
+Specifically, it mandates that financial institutions place an internal flag on accounts when there is a reasonable belief that financial exploitation or fraud may have occurred, is being attempted, or has been attempted.
+This internal flagging system is intended to alert employees about potential risks without imposing a legal obligation to withhold funds or refuse transactions.

 Statutes affected: